yoyozi/adlocal/README.md

 This site has three main sections:

 Map: using leaflet with markers and geojason it depicts where bussinesses are situated.
+UI turn on and off, off by default

 Featured area: chooses two random companies to show based on a hit, will be changed when server based env implemented to be per day and not on hit.
+Turn on and off in UI and on by default

 Listing area: this is the main area where companies are listed